Resilience Leadership and Management PgCert

 How will I study my course?

 - Part-time (structured)

 - You will study through supported online learning using the university's virtual learning environment (VLE)

 Where can I study my course?

-- Perth College UHI - This course is fully online.
-You will be enrolled and receive support from tutors at Perth College UHI
+- Perth - This course is fully online.
+You will be enrolled and receive support from tutors at UHI Perth

 Fees are payable in advance each academic year unless otherwise agreed.

 This course is not available for international students requiring Student Route visa sponsorship to study in the UK.

 A no fee increase guarantee is available for self-funding full-time and structured part-time rest of the UK, EU and international postgraduate students for continuous study for the same award, up to the permitted standard time limit for the relevant award.